 Now with all this Muskrat movement, I feel inspired to get down and do a little Muskrat Ramble of my own!

 - Those scaup we were so concerned about in mid-October are among the last ducks to head south.
-While some may hang around lakeshores for a while longer, most are now on their way Also departing are Red-tailed and Rough-legged Hawks, although some of both may winter here.
+While some may hang around lakeshores for a while longer, most are now on their way.
+Also departing are Red-tailed and Rough-legged Hawks, although some of both may stay on through the winter.
 The Sharp-shinned may be Canada’s most commonly seen winter hawk.
 On a good day in November, hundreds of migrating hawks can be seen moving along the north shore of Lake Ontario.

 - Project FeederWatch is beginning for another winter season.
 Join as a class or as an individual, learn more about the birds in your neighbourhood, and contribute to citizen science!